 The school’s motto – “Invest in Education” – not only applies to the children, but also the adults of the community.
 KAASO’s ultimate goal is to empower people, both young and old, to enable them to follow their dreams and realise their full potential.

 Classes were taught in a thatched roof hut and resources were extremely limited, but Dominic and Rose persevered.
 Their mission was to ensure that even those unable to pay school fees would get the education they deserved.
 Over time, KAASO’s reputation spread and parents wanted to send their children to the school.
-In order to be sustainable, Dominic and Rose agreed to take in these fee-paying students, helping to boost the school’s income and supplement the orphans.
+In order to be sustainable, Dominic and Rose agreed to take in these fee-paying students, helping to boost the school’s income and supplement the under-served children.

 Today, KAASO educates over 600 primary school children every year, charging fees only to those who can afford to pay and supporting those who cannot, with a whole raft of students in the middle whose families offer food or services in return for their child’s education.
 As one of the top schools in the district, KAASO provides a high level of education and academic excellence not commonly available to those unable to pay school fees.
 Thanks to KAASO, students who would otherwise have struggled to go to school now have a truly bright future.